Why Dr. Keough for Therapy?

 - Dr. Keough is a Licensed Clinical Psychologist in the State of Florida

-- She has been conducting therapy for over ten years and treats a variety of issues.
+- She has been conducting therapy for over fifteen years and treats a variety of issues.

 - Dr. Keough uses a variety of therapy modalities and your treatment will be individually tailored to you.
 You will go over your Treatment Plan with Dr. Keough in your first appointment.